laforcem/laforce.dev/content/_index.md

 ---
 date: 2022-09-05
+lastmod: 2024-11-08
 ---

-Howdy!
-I'm a software developer, recently graduated from the Colorado School of Mines.
-I enjoy DevOps/automation and web development.
+**Howdy!** I'm a developer by trade and love homelabbing.
+Here you'll find a bit about me and the various technical projects I work on in my personal time.

 {{<button href="/about/" target="_self">}}
 More about me